jameshughes89/cs102/src/site/assignments/maze-solver/maze-solver.rst

 * Within some test classes, like ``CellTest`` and ``MazeTest``, you will notice ``ParameterizedTest``
 * This makes it such that we can have a single test run multiple times checking slight variations
 * It's probably easier to get a sense of what this means by having a look at one of these methods

     * e.g ``void isVisitable_visitable_returnsTrue(char symbol)``

 Some Hints
 ==========

-* Work on one method at a time.
+* Work on one function at a time
-* Use the unit tests.
-* Get each method *working perfectly* before you go on to the next one.
+* Get each function working perfectly before you go on to the next one
-* *Test* each method as you write it.
+* Test each function as you write it

-    * This is a really nice thing about programming; you can call your methods and see what result gets returned.
-Does it seem correct?
+    * This is a really nice thing about programming; you can call your functions and see what result gets returned
-    * Mentally test before you even write --- what does this method do?
+    * Mentally test before you even write --- what does this function do?
 What problem is it solving?

-* If you need help, **ask**!
-Drop by my office hours.
+* If you need help, ask

+    * Drop by office hours

 Some Marking Details